jdcloudcom/en/documentation/NeuHub-AI/Model-Training/Operation-Guide/Experiment.md

 ![](https://img1.jcloudcs.com/cms/05ab486a-5a57-41b4-8ba6-cc88b02d1d0c20170714160033.png)

-After the model is successfully executed, a “tick” icon will appear on the component.
-If the output type of the component is “model”, right-click the component and the following menu appears.
+After the model is successfully executed, a "tick" icon will appear on the component.
+If the output type of the component is "model", right-click the component and the following menu appears.

 ![](https://img1.jcloudcs.com/cms/6449d202-b57b-475e-aed4-47f02e842ee720170714160050.png)